 Why Bother With Table Manners When You Travel To Other Countries?

 SLURP…SLURP….SLURP!!!.
 That was the sound all around us.

-I had been living in Japan for a few months and one of my room-mates at the time was this beautiful blond girl from Carmel California.
+I had been living in Japan for a few months and one of my roommates at the time was a beautiful blond girl from Carmel California.
 Let’s call her Jenny.

 Jenny never did adapt to the food, the etiquette or the culture.
-She ended up returning home with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.
+She ended up returning home within a month with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.

-If you don’t understand and at least try to adapt to the local food customs of the country you are visiting you probably won’t fully enjoy yourself.
-You might even have a terrible time.
-With that said, here are some table manners that from around the world which might surprise you.
+Don’t be a Jenny.
+If you don’t try to adapt to the local food customs of the country you are visiting you probably won’t fully enjoy yourself.
+With that said, here are some table manners from around the world which you might find peculiar.